I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagtransportvideoparms.md

 ## Members

 `Input`

 Specifies the video input to use.
 For example, specify zero to use the first (zeroth) video input.

 `OutputMode`

 Specifies the video output mode.
 For example ED_PLAYBACK.

 ## Remarks
-        Any ED_Xxx tokens are defined in <i>xprtdefs.h</i> in the Microsoft DirectX SDK.</p>
+Any ED_Xxx tokens are defined in <i>xprtdefs.h</i> in the Microsoft DirectX SDK.

 ## Requirements
 | &nbsp; | &nbsp; |